seclution/hetzner_dyndns/README.md

 ### Windows Task Scheduler

-On Windows you can achieve the same with the built in Task Scheduler.
+On Windows you can achieve the same with the built-in Task Scheduler.
 Create a task that runs a small PowerShell command every minute:

 ```cmd